 Taxonomic note We recommend the vernacular name Engler’s Beech to avoid confusion with other Chinese beeches.

 For a tree of its moderate size and refined charms Fagus engleriana is seen and planted too infrequently.
-Its elegance comes from the light branching structure and the daintiness of its leaves, which have been described as ‘sea-green’ on account of their glaucous undersides when young (Dirr 2009, Johnson & More 2004).
+Its elegance comes from the light branching structure and the daintiness of its leaves, which have been described as ‘sea-green’ on account of their glaucous undersides when young (Johnson & More 2004; Dirr 2009).
 In autumn they turn to shades in the yellow-bronze range (Dirr 2009, Jacobson 1996).
-With a rounded outline and spreading branches the shape of F. engleriana has been compared to that of Zelkova serrata (Johnson & More 2004).
+Vase-shaped in youth, later with a rounded outline and spreading branches the shape of F. engleriana has been compared to that of Zelkova serrata (Johnson & More 2004).